Bir Zamanlar Çukurova

-Plot
+Synopsis

 During the 70s, the couple in love Züleyha and Yılmaz decide to hide their identities due to the murder that Yilmaz had committed to protect his beloved from a sexual assault, so they decide to embark on a train trip from Istanbul to the unknown.

-Fate takes them to the fertile region of Çukurova, specifically to the Adana Province, where they decide to stay and work on Hünkar Yaman's farm together with his son Demir, who will fall in love with the young woman without knowing that his heart belongs to Yılmaz.
-However, in order to obtain accommodation and work, the couple pretend to be brothers, something that Demir will not know until then, many unexpected things will happen.
+Fate takes them to the fertile region of Çukurova, specifically to the Adana Province, where they decide to stay and work on Hünkar Yaman's farm together with his son Demir, who will fall in love with the young woman without knowing that her heart belongs to Yılmaz.
+However, in order to obtain accommodation and work, the couple pretend to be siblings, something that Demir will not know until then, many unexpected things will happen.